turtlemonvh/django-windows-test/README.md

     * Note that the username and password combination you enter here is what will go in your `settings.py` for configuring database access.
   1. Select the database you created in the previous step as the default database for this user.
   1. Click `OK` to create the user.
-1. Right click on the `Security` folder of the new database to create a new user.
 1. Give this new user permission to create, edit, and view tables in your new database.
   1. Under the `Databases` folder, find the folder for your database and expand it.
   1. Locate the `Security` folder and expand it.